dnclain/topo/README.md

     `docker-compose down`
     OR
-    `docker-compose down -v` to destroy the dataset.
+    `docker-compose down -v` to destroy the dataset (only if the data are in volumes)

 ## Routes